aleen42/PersonalWiki/projectManagement/scope/scope.md

 3. Define scope
     - **Project scope statements** should include at least a product scope description, product user acceptance criteria(用戶接受標準), and detailed information on all project deliverables.  <img src="./project_scope_statements.png">
 4. Create WBS
+    - A **Work breakdown structure(WBS)** is a deliverable-oriented grouping of the work involved in a project that defines the total scope of the project.
 5. Validate scope
 6. Control scope